Common Georgia Lawn Weeds

 Clover

 If you see a low-growing plant with shamrock-shaped leaves and spherical pinkish-white flowers, you have clover in your lawn.
 Clover is a cool weather plant and will be most evident during the winter when your lawn has gone dormant and it continues to grow.
 Often, its presence is an indication that you have a soil problem.
-If left uncontrolled, it can choke out the warm season grasses that make up most lawns.
+If left uncontrolled, it can choke out the warm-season grasses that make up most lawns.

 How to Get Rid of Clover